AlexanderMelde/dl_for_heise/README.md

 - if you are not authorized to download a certain issue, the script will retry a few times and finally skip the file.
 - make sure to replace your email and password in the script

-## I only get "Server refused connection, you might not be allowed to download this issue" errors
+### I only get `Server refused connection, you might not be allowed to download this issue` errors
-There seem to be different heise+ subscription models and some users cannot download the whole issue, but only single articles.
-If you see the error `erver refused connection, you might not be allowed to download this issue` you are certainly one of them and need to resort to the other download script that downloads and merges individually articles.
+Please check via your web browser if your subscription allows you to download full-page PDFs.
+Go to a page like this one https://www.heise.de/select/ct/archiv/2022/3 (replace `ct` with the magazine you want to download) and check if you have a "Download Issue as PDF" button.
+If you only see the green "Buy issue" and "Buy Subscription" buttons instead, you are not permitted to download full PDFs.

+Some Heise+ subscriptions only allow you to download single articles.
+In this case, you can use the second script `download_articles.sh` that will download and merge articles individually.

-For that install GhostScript (under Linux) and mark the download script executable:
+For merging the PDF files you will need to install GhostScript (under Linux) and mark the download script executable:
 ```
 sudo apt-get install gs
 chmod a+x download_articles.sh
 ```

 Edit the script `download_articles.sh` and adapt email and password.
 The usage is exactly like `download.sh`.

+### I get the errors `download.sh: line 2: $'\r': command not found` or `: not foundsh: 2:`
+Sometimes your text editor will convert your line endings to the windows format \r\n (CRLF) instead of \n (LF).
+Most editors will allow you to convert the line endings back to LF.
+You can also use the following command: `tr -d '\015' < download.sh > download_lf.sh` to create a new file with converted line endings.

 ## Example Output
 ```